Company that owns President Trump’s Vancouver hotel files for bankruptcy

 The Trump Vancouver hotel has already been closed for four months because of the covid-19 pandemic.
+By Friday — a day after the bankruptcy filing — the hotel’s website was taken down, its name was missing from Trump Hotels’ corporate website, and the Vancouver hotel’s accounts were deleted from Twitter and Facebook.

-On Friday, the CEO of the hotel’s parent company said he was uncertain if it would ever reopen as a Trump property.
+In an email, the CEO of the hotel’s parent company said he was still uncertain if the Trump hotel had been closed for good.

 “I truly do not know the answer to that question at this point in time,” said Joo Kim Tiah, the CEO of Malaysia-based TA Global Berhad.